Stream Bars For Uniform Liquid Fertilizer Application

 |

-Insect and Disease Management.
-Prior to the adoption of intensive wheat management, many producers planted their crop in the fall and fertilized it one time in the spring.
-If weeds were a problem, many producers even mixed liquid nitrogen and a herbicide together to save a pass across the field, a practice which was unheard of in many European countries on account of crop damage and antagonism, especially at critical grain site initiation stages in the early spring.
-No fungicides or insecticides were utilized to manage these yield reducing problems.
+2. Weed, Insect and Disease Management.
+Prior to the adoption of intensive wheat management, many producers applied their nitrogen one time in the spring.
+If weeds were a problem, many producers used to mix liquid nitrogen with the herbicide to save a pass across the field, a practice which was unheard of in many European countries on account of crop damage, antagonism and yield losses.
+Few fungicides or insecticides were utilized to manage diseases or insects.
+Now producers are doing a better job positioning varieties, then scouting their fields to determine which products are required on a field by field, variety by variety basis.
+The crop uniformity improvements discussed in section 1 (above) also helped the performance of the fungicides by allowing them to be applied at the correct growth stages.

 |